FusionAuth/fusionauth-mcp-api/README.md

 tag::forDocSite[]
 -->

+## Prerequisites

+* A running FusionAuth instance
+* Node.js

 ## Configuration

+First, set up a limited API key in the FusionAuth instance.
+Here's documentation on [creating an API key](https://fusionauth.io/docs/apis/authentication#create-an-api-key) and [configuring the correct permissions for an API key](https://fusionauth.io/docs/apis/authentication#api-key-permissions).

-Configure your MCP client to use the FusionAuth API MCP server.
+Next, configure your MCP client to use the FusionAuth API MCP server.

 For example, to add to Claude Desktop, edit `~/Library/Application Support/Claude/claude_desktop_config.json` to include the `fusionauth-mcp-api` below.
 If you don't have any previous MCP servers installed, it would look like this: